 At any rate, they were hosted there on a GoDaddy server and they were still running PHP 5.4.
 You know, 5.4 shouldn’t even be used on a server anymore and they were also running – I can’t remember the version of MySQL, which is two or three versions out of date, and this was causing some issues with the way the site was loading and functioning.
 Also, just the server itself appeared to be overloaded to the fact that this was a small site, almost no traffic, and it was having loading issues, it was running up against resources.
 I’m looking through it and it’s like there’s nothing in here that should really be indicating this problem from the site.
 So all I could think is it’s the server.
 Once we moved them off of there, onto my server, lightning – everything – good.
 I don’t see any spike or load issues from their site at all.
 I don’t see excess of resource usage.
 All of those things are gone just from getting them off the GoDaddy server.
 So these are something you want to look at.
 You’re gonna want to look at your hosting provider as to what their end of your website speed is going to be, and this is something you’re gonna want to deal with in the coming year.

 What else have we got for future of WordPress for 2018?
 Well, for 2018 additional items I can see with WordPress is what’s going to happen with the people who have grown their business in the last couple of years and they’re no longer able to properly maintain their own WordPress website.
 They’re so busy doing their own things to grow their business, selling their products, putting their products in.
 Granted, they get in there and manage to do their updates because of course, one click updates WordPress.
-But some of the updates are not completely one click; sometimes, you know, a premium plugin has to be FTP’d up or even if it does an auto update, sometimes it overwrites stuff that’s already been done, so they suddenly find themselves in a [sound cuts out: 11:42] and they don’t know what to do, so they have to reach out to someone like me for emergency support.
+But some of the updates are not completely one click; sometimes, you know, a premium plugin has to be FTP’d up or even if it does an auto update, sometimes it overwrites stuff that’s already been done, so they suddenly find themselves in a and they don’t know what to do, so they have to reach out to someone like me for emergency support.
 But what they should have done was they should have already reached out to someone like me for WordPress site maintenance.

 WordPress site maintenance is going to become a bigger and bigger issue in 2018 and beyond.
 Whereas someone’s got their business, they pay a monthly fee, someone goes in there and manages the site, keeps an eye on the plugins, keeps an eye on the updates, keeps an eye on the functionality, keeps an eye on the site for any hack attempts – all of those sorts of things – and helps keep the site running smooth.
 This is a service that I have been providing for years for clients and a service that I am intending to increase up in the coming year is to help people manage those areas of their website of their web business.
 That bit of insurance.